Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

   exec tini hello-world

-2. We've defined the file, exported the IP address, and run the program.
+2. We've defined the file, exported the IP address of the Embassy (host), and run the program.

 For a more detailed ``docker_entrypoint.sh``, please check out the `filebrowser-wrapper <https://github.com/Start9Labs/filebrowser-wrapper/blob/master/docker_entrypoint.sh>`_.
 Additional details on the ``Dockerfile`` and ``docker_entrypoint`` can be found `here <https://docs.start9.com/contributing/services/docker.html>`_.